suzannejmatthews/PDC-Unplugged/content/activities/CompanyAnalogy.md

 * **Static scheduling**: Each employee gets a subset of the job cards and sits at their desk until they are done.
 * **Dynamic scheduling**: The cards start in a large pile in front of the room.
 When an employee is done processing their card, they request another card to process.

+Alternatively, the activity can be actually acted out with job cards, desks, and students.

 ---